Written By:

 Each camera is unique, with a different body and different internal settings, so don’t be afraid to experiment.

 DSLR stands for digital single-lens reflex and is a digital offshoot of a standard SLR (single-lens reflex camera.)
 What does this mean?
 A DSLR camera, like the SLR before it, uses mirrors and prisms to reflect light from the lens to the image sensor.
+That said, did you know you could use a DSLR camera for video?
+If you’re not aware, you’ll be surprised at what a DSLR can offer.
+If you want to compare digital SLR cameras, we have a helpful resource for you.
 Here is how that breaks down via each component.

 STAT: The first DSLR camera was made in 1999, and after only a few years of technological improvements, it eventually replaced single-lens reflex cameras. (source)